moorepants/anaconda-dee-config/README.md

 ## Step 2: Run the installer

-Double click on the tudelft-conda installer and follow the prompts.
-By default this will install the TU Delft Conda distribution in `C:\Program Files\tudelft-conda`.
+Double click on the tudelft-conda installer (exe, pkg) or execute the shell script and follow the prompts.
+By default this will install the TU Delft Conda distribution in `C:\Program Files\tudelft-conda` on Windows and `/home/user/tudelft-conda` on Linux and Mac.

+On Windows, you will get a warning about long path names.
+Either select an install location with a shorter base path, e.g. `C:\`, or install as an administrator to bypass the path length restrictions.

 ## Step 3: Check versions